10 Great Stencil Activities for Learning the AlphabetSTENCILS ONLINE

 With cheap cleaning sponges, large letter stencils and a pair of scissors, you can create some memorable and educational during bath time with letter sponges.
 Even better, when sponges are wet, they stick to tile and porcelain, creating a kind of ‘blackboard.’
 From learning letters to short words, kids will love the tactile letters during tub time.

-If you use stencils, you’ll not only keep the letters uniform sizes, but can reuse them for other water-friendly art projects involving washable paint.
+If you use stencil designs, you’ll not only keep the letters uniform sizes, but can reuse them for other water-friendly art projects involving washable paint.
 You also avoid unnecessary waste by planning out your letters with stencils before cutting.

 Alon Banks / Flickr / CC BY-ND 2.0